Hevanafa/dfhack-scripts/findings.md

 ## About Town Slab Engravings

-There's the class SlabEngravingType.
+There's the class `SlabEngravingType`.
 I wonder if I can manipulate it.

 Found `getSlabEngravingType()` in the class `Item`, which returns `SlabEngravingType` enum.

 Added `list-slabs-cursor.lua` and `change-slabs-cursor.lua`.

+See the class `SlabEngravingType` for the engraving types.

+## Random Findings

 Found `SiteRealizationBuildingType`.
+Found enum class `JobType`
+Lua equivalent: df.job_type

 ## How to Change Profession